rendello/Ojibot/readme.md

 The received word is case-normalized and seached in the database.
-If no such word exists, a number of modifications can occur to normalize the orthography to a standard variant of the Fiero double-vowel system (“gitchi” or “gici” become “gichi”. “ânîn” becomes “aaniin”, etc.) If the new word isn't found, a fuzzy seach is applied and any results that are similar enough will be shown.
+If no such word exists, a number of modifications can occur to normalize the orthography to a standard variant of the Fiero double-vowel system (“gitchi” or “gici” become “gichi”, “ânîn” becomes “aaniin”, etc.) If the new word isn't found, a fuzzy seach is applied and any results that are similar enough will be shown.

 If a word is found in the database, the definition will be returned.
 TODO what other data?